microsoft/WhatTheHack/xxx-DynatraceOnAzure/Student/Challenge-01.md

 -  Review real-time data now available for your application that you have to migrate

--  Review how Dynatrace helps with modernization planning
+-  Review how Dynatrace helps with migration or modernization planning under the tips section below

 ### Tasks